UP5: Unbiased Foundation Model for Fairness-aware Recommendation: Probing Unfairness in LLM-based RS

 \subsection{Multi-Class Classifier}

 The third probing method trains a multi-class classifier on the user token embeddings generated by the encoder for all input sentences in the training set.
 The model structure is presented in Figure \ref{fig:probing_method}(b), where the classifier is a seven-layer multi-layer perceptron (MLP) network trained by standard cross-entropy loss.

-In experiments, the dataset utilized to train P5 is also utilized to train and test the classifiers, with a 9:1 split based on the user id included in each sentence.
-Tables \ref{tab:classifier_auc} present the AUC results.
-The non-trivial AUC scores indicate that LLM for RS also suffers from user information leakage, similar to other RS models.
+Tables \ref{tab:classifier_auc} presents the AUC results.
+The non-trivial AUC scores indicate that LLM-based RS also suffers from user information leakage, similar to other RS models.
 We also observe that the AUC scores obtained from the trained classifier tend to be higher than those obtained through soft probing prompt tuning.
-This suggests that training a classifier is a more effective probing method of user attributes from LLMs than training soft probing prompts.
+This suggests that training a classifier is a more effective probing method of user sensitive attributes from LLMs than training soft probing prompts.
 This observation highlights that the cross-entropy loss over multiple classes is better suitable than the negative log-likelihood loss over the entire vocabulary.
-We will take advantage of this observation in our design of fairness-aware foundation model architecture in the following sections.
+This observation is leveraged in our design of fairness-aware foundation model architecture.